 All facilities and equipment required for work on the project are available at Kingston University in a recently created molecular bacteriology laboratory.

-Candidates must demonstrate strong interest in molecular and/or medical bacteriology, have appropriate training/educational background in relevant areas and satisfy Kingston University entry requirements (upper second class BSc or Master degrees, or equivalent grades).
+Candidates must demonstrate strong interest in molecular and/or medical bacteriology, have appropriate training/educational background in relevant areas and satisfy Kingston University entry requirements (minimum upper second class BSc degree, and preferably an MSc).
 Some prior experience and skills in molecular biology/microbiology techniques would be beneficial for successful work on this project.
 A candidate is expected to be able to produce written reports of publication quality.

 Useful links for further information